MicrosoftDocs/well-architected/well-architected/cost/design-regions.md

 See the [Azure global infrastructure](https://azure.microsoft.com/global-infrastructure) for a complete list of Azure geographies, regions, and locations.

-To see availability of a product by region, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).
+To see product availability by region, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).

 ## Tradeoff

 - Locating resources in a cheaper region shouldn't negate the cost of network ingress and egress or by degraded application performance because of increased latency.
-- Hosting an application in a single region can cost less than an application hosted across regions because of replication costs or the need for extra nodes.
+- Hosting an application in a single region can cost less than an application that's hosted across regions because of replication costs or the need for extra nodes.

 ## Compliance and regulatory
-Azure also offers differentiated cloud regions for specific security and compliance requirements.
+Azure offers differentiated cloud regions for specific security and compliance requirements.

 **Does your solution need specific levels of security and compliance?**